CFA19SCM95L/CS525/Assignment1/README.txt

 6. readBlock (int pageNum, SM_FileHandle *fHandle, SM_PageHandle memPage)
-        First, we check the validity of the page number, which should be greater than 0 and less than total no. of pages.
+        Firstly, we should ensure that the pageNum is valid, that means the number should be in range of 0 and the number of all the pages.
-        If any of the above cases is true, page number is invalid and RC_READ_NON_EXISTING_PAGE is returned Also, if fHandle, myFile or memPage are void (do not exist) then RC_FILE_NOT_FOUND is returned.
+        If page number isn't valid then RC_READ_NON_EXISTING_PAGE is returned.
+        RC_FILE_NOT_FOUND will also be returned in other cases like one of Database, fHandle or memPage is not valid.
-        If the page number is valid, then the block can be read.
+        As long as the page number is valid then the block can be read.
-        The position is found, pointer is set to the position and the block is read by fread(), current page position is updated after the read.
-RC_OK is returned.
+        Position found, pointer set here and the block is read, current page position updated after the read.
+RC_OK returned.

 7. getBlockPos (SM_FileHandle *fHandle)
-        First, we check whether the file handle or the file itself is void or not.
-        If either is void, RC_FILE_NOT_FOUND is returned.
-        If they are not void, the current page position is returned.
+        firstly, check if fHandle and the file are valid. return RC_FILE_NOT_FOUND if one of them is void. return the current page position they are both valid.

 8. readFirstBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
-        Implements readBlock() with pagenum=0, and the specified file and page handle.
+        Set pageNum=0 and implements readBlock(), specified file and page handle.

 9. readPreviousBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
         The position of the block to be read is one less than the current position.
         The function readBlock() is implemented from the new block position (newpos), and the specified file and page handle.

 10. readCurrentBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
         The position of the current position is set to curPagePos.
         The function readBlock() is implemented from the new block position (curpos), and the specified file and page handle.

 11. readNextBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
         The position of the new block is one more than the current position.
         The function readBlock() is implemented from the new block position (nextpos), and the specified file and page handle.

 12. readLastBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
         The position of the last block is set to the value of total pages.
         The function readBlock() is implemented from the new block position (lastpos), and the specified file and page handle.

 //////////////part3///////////////////